 The CEA Standards can also serve as standards of good practice for English language professionals and organizations interested in program improvement and especially to anyone in the initial stages of developing a new English language program or institution.

 The CEA Standards for English Language Programs and Institutions provides a context for each of the 11 standard areas and a discussion of the intent of each of the 44 individual standards.
-To see only the individual standards, click on the standards area below.
-The 2017 Standards are below or available as a printable pdf.
+The current CEA Standards appear below by standard area.
+Within each standard area, click on the arrow within the small circle to expand the cell to display each standards.
+The 2018 CEA Standards document, including a context and discussion for each standard area, as well as a Glossary, is considered to be a public document and is available for download as a printable pdf.
 Sites are subject to the standards in place at the time of their accreditation workshop; contact CEA for additional information.

 Because it is important that standards reflect current practice in the profession, the Commission's Standards Review Committee has an on-going standards review process.